EliasADU/elias-utils/README.md

 config.xml AND stylers.xml: files for text style and configuration for Notepad++, turns it into essentially Notepad with tabs and auto indentation.
 Great for using with anynotes.ahk.

 .gitattributes: LFS settings for Unity projects, all that you need is to copy/paste this file at the root level.

+CheckboardGlobalShader.shader AND CheckboardLocalShader.shader: Shaders to use with prototype-grid materials to make the texture tile automatically as an object is resized.